Curriculum

 Trainee experience

 The Occupational Therapy Hand Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a full-time 54-week program.
-As a fellow, you will experience more than 1,500 hours of clinical practice and an additional 500 hours of individual mentored time from highly trained, board-certified and specialty-certified occupational therapists.
+As a fellow, you will experience more than 1,500 hours of clinical practice and over 350 hours of individual mentored time from highly trained, board-certified and specialty-certified occupational therapists.

 Requirements for fellowship completion include attending and presenting at journal clubs and educational Grand Rounds, as well as completing a final research project.